kmoonwright/eyeMusic/README.md

 ```

 ### Eye Friendly UI with Continuous Play
+Songs play continuously in the header music player.
+When a song is played, other songs are queued depending on the selected index.
+This queue is maintained by a music player slice of state that stores the current song and queue, and can be accessed by other components to be displayed elsewhere.
+![UI]

 ### Search
 Users can search for songs, artists, albums, or playlists and watch their results render in real-time.